Philio/GoMySQL/README.markdown

 About
 -----

-A MySQL client library written in Go.
+The most complete and stable MySQL client library written completely in Go.
 The aim of this project is to provide a library with a high level of usability, good internal error handling and to emulate similar libraries available for other languages to provide an easy migration of MySQL based systems into the Go language.

+For discussions, ideas, suggestions, comments, please visit the Google Group: https://groups.google.com/group/gomysql

-Please report bugs via the GitHub issue tracker, also comments and suggestions are very welcome.
+Please report bugs via the GitHub issue tracker:

 License